mumochi/YupilBot/README.md

 You can then attach to the session and execute your commands as normal.
 Ctrl+b then d will disconnect you from the tmux session.

 ### Running
-To run from a direction installation:
+To run from a direct installation:
 ```shell
 export YUPIL_ENV=prod
 source yupilbot/bin/activate